EpicBrainUser/python-booklet/python_booklet.typ

 == Tuples
 Tuples are much like lists, with they exception that they are #gls("imu").\
-In all other respects they are the same, so they are indexible and can hold mixed data types (heterogeneous data types).
+In all other respects they are the same, so they are indexable and can hold mixed data types (heterogeneous data types).

 You declare a tuple with `()` as opposed to lists which use `[]`.